Welcome to www.kennamer.com!

 This page contains information and links to genealogical materials on the Kennamer family.
 There are several common spelling variations of the family name, including Kennemer, Kennamer, Kennemur, Kennimer, Kenemore, Kennemore, Kenimer and others.
 We believe that all of these people in the United States can trace their ancestry to one man, Stephen Kennemar, who came to the U.S. with his son, Jacob, in 1732.

 The annual Kennamer Reunion is held in Kennamer Cove at the Kennamer Family Pavilion on land near the original Hans Kennamer farm.
-The 2011 and subsequent reunions will again be held on the first Saturday in August (August 3, 2013).
+The reunion is ordinarily held on the first Saturday in August, but the 2020 reunion has been cancelled due to the pandemic.
 The reunion normally begins in late morning, around 10:30, with a business meeting followed by a picnic-style lunch and an afternoon of visiting.